Whoosh12/Virtual-Pet/README.md

 ## Features
 * Pets stored in a database
 * Pet stats will change even while the user isnt using the application
+* Pet stats decrease over time and can be manually increased by the user
+* User can have multiple pets at a time
+* Multiple different options for pets

 ## Future Features
 * Tutorial for new users